space-wizards/docs/src/en/space-station-14/departments/atmos/proposals/station-air-recirculation.md

   - This has some counterarguments, though:
     - Mass station sabotage is prohibited by the rules.
 Familiarly, mass sabotage like this isn't exactly a huge undertaking, similar to someone snipping wires on a Tesla/Singularity containment.
     - Because of the flow-based nature of the system, it is possible to detect and fix the sabotage by simply undoing the sabotage.
 However, half the station could be dead by the time this is done.
 What are you gonna do?
 Un-steam half of the station?
   - This proposal introduces another source of mass station sabotage with a very neutral counterbalance.
-Right now, changes should be working towards the goal of making mass station sabotage before the 30 minute mark harder.
+Right now, changes should be working towards the goal of making mass station sabotage before the 30-minute mark harder.
+2. **Potential performance issues from mass gas flow.**
+  - This system introduces a lot of gas flow by design, which could potentially cause performance issues.
+The atmospherics system should be properly tested to see if servers can properly handle the load, and optimized if necessary.
+3. **Reduced oxygen available for burn chambers.**
+  - With the tuning of Gas Miners, the station's oxygen supply is now less infinite.
+This could potentially lead to a lack of oxygen for burn chambers, which could be a problem for the station's power supply.
+We want to promote the usage of the Thermo-Electric Generator (TEG) as a power source, and this could potentially hamper that.
+  - This could also hamper the production of Frezon, something we still want to promote.
+  - Obviously, I'm just outlining this as a point that this is something that requires tuning.
+We want to make burn chambers possible for Frezon production and the TEG, whilst preventing the circumvention of the HVAC system.

 ## Future Systems